linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments/Swaps Types.md

 > the swap, we are lending the counterparty money for 1 year beginning in 1 year.
 If the deal is priced fairly, the interest rate on this loan should be the implied forward interest rate.

 ### THE SWAP COUNTERPARTY
 + The swap counterparty is a dealer who hedges the oil price risk resulting from the swap.
 The dealer can hedge in several ways.
 First, imagine that an oil seller would like to lock in a fixed selling price of oil.
 In this case, the dealer locates the oil buyer and seller and serves as a go-between for the swap, receiving payments from one party and passing them on to the other.
 In practice the fixed price paid by the buyer exceeds the fixed price received by the seller.
-This price difference is a bid-ask spread and is the dealer’s fee.
+This price difference is a [[Class Note 9 Bid and Ask Prices With Private Information|bid-ask spread]] and is the dealer’s fee.
 + The oil seller receives the spot price for oil and receives the swap price less the spot price, on net receiving the swap price.
 The oil buyer pays the spot price and receives the spot price less the swap price.
 The situation where the dealer matches the buyer and seller is called a back-to-back transaction or “matched book” transaction.
 The dealer bears the credit risk of both parties but is not exposed to price risk.

 ![](IMG-20240913171236361.png)